Lophius americanus: Food use

 The flesh of the anglerfish is located primarily in the body, less so in the "shoulders" and cheeks.
 The flesh is very white and moist, becoming quite firm when cooked.
 It is served both in soups and grilled, and is similar in texture to the flesh of crustaceans.
 Fillets are thick and boneless resembling crab or lobster tail.
-Connoisseurs believe the liver is also excellent.
+Connoisseurs believe the liver is also excellent; in Japan, it is consumed as Ankimo.
 The fish is covered with a soft, scaleless, elastic skin, under which another thin edible membrane covers the flesh.
 Though much less so than in cod, one can sometimes find parasitic worms in the flesh of anglerfish, whose opacity can make them easier to find.
 Worms are usually found between the skin and outer portion of the flesh ranging in size from a few millimeters to over one inch.